Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-We also have a version of the derivation property:
+provided that $\Psi_1$ and $\Psi_2$ satisfy the equation of motion.
+We also have a version of the Leibniz rule:

-where $\Psi_2$ on the right hand side is any solution; it cancels out and so does not appear on the left hand side.
-The significance of this operator is that it naturally appears in open SFT formulated on a pair of D-branes.
+where $\Psi_2$ on the right hand side is any solution.
+This operator naturally appears in open SFT formulated on a pair of D-branes.
 In this setup the string field contains $2\times 2$ Chan-Paton factors and can be arranged into a $2\times 2$ matrix